The Challenge: Overcome Barriers Facing Underrepresented Businesses Entering and Growing in the Clean Energy Sector

 Additional eligibility requirements:

-- Lead Applicant must have a Massachusetts office or staffing.
+- Lead Applicant must have a Massachusetts office or staffing and must be able to submit a Certificate of Good Standing (COGS).

 - Applicants are not required to have experience in clean energy or climate-critical business fields.